Felipewithf/INTAC_Alumni/README.md

-# INTAC Alumni Platform - Questions
+# INTAC Alumni Platform - TODO

--
+- Get all the buttons to behave the same (hover black, selected black, etc)

-- add exhbitions name, location and country to exhibition selection in Alum page, AND exhbitions in community > detailedAlumni
+- If the users toggle and already exiting filter it will make the filters null and display all alumnis.